 06 Jul Better Birth; Eliminating Intrauterine Constraint

 What makes some births faster than others?
 Often, it is the baby’s position in the pelvis.
-The optimal position is when the baby is head down, with its chin in line with the birth canal, evenly tucked into its chest, and the baby’s spine is in an anterior position- towards the mother’s belly (vertex position).
+Optimal position is when the baby is head down, with its chin in line with the birth canal, evenly tucked into its chest, and its spine is in an anterior position- towards the pregnant person’s belly (vertex position).
 Most babies, about 96%, will go vertex due to the weight of their head, by 36 weeks.
 However, some babies remain upright in the breech position.
-Others, although they do make their way down stream, find themselves with their head asynclitic, slightly tilted towards the shoulder, or posterior, with their spine towards the mother’s back.
+Others, although they do make their way down stream, find themselves with their head asynclitic, slightly tilted towards the shoulder, or posterior, with their spine towards the pregnant person’s back.
 These situations are not ideal for a vaginal birth and can result in a cesarean birth.

 What causes these malpositions?